ClosedBusiness

 Who Can Apply

 To be eligible for an Expert in Residence grant, applicants must be an existing incubator or be establishing a new incubator that can foster and facilitate the development of innovative start-ups focused on international trade.
-Applicants must have an Australian Business Number and be one of the following: an entity incorporated in Australia, an incorporated trustee on behalf of a trust, an incorporated not for profit organisation, a publicly funded research organisation, or a local government agency or body.
+Applicants must have an Australian Business Number and be an entity incorporated in Australia, an incorporated trustee on behalf of a trust, an incorporated not for profit organisation, a publicly funded research organisation, or a local government agency or body.
 Projects must include eligible activities and expenditure and have an eligible project value of at least $10,000.
 Incoming experts must not be current employees of the incubator and must provide a resume outlining their experience and capabilities.
-Outgoing experts must be embedded in a host incubator that will share capabilities and knowledge benefiting the applicant incubator.
-Individuals, partnerships and trusts are not eligible, nor are Commonwealth, state or territory government agencies or bodies.
+Individuals, partnerships, trusts, and Commonwealth, state or territory government agencies or bodies are not eligible.

 What's Funded

-Eligible activities include workshops where an expert provides advice on developing business activities such as international market development, engaging national or international experts with start-up technology and international experience to assist start-ups with key challenges, and national or international exchanges with experts from other incubators in Australia or overseas.
+Eligible activities include workshops where experts advise on business development and international markets, engaging national or international experts with start-up technology and international experience, and national or international exchanges with experts from other incubators in Australia or overseas.

 Expected Outcomes